lolcreds

 config file

-bootstrap password may be set in the Elasticsearch keystore as bootstrap.password
+Bootstrap password may be set in Elasticsearch keystore/config or orchestration config

 environment